Skip to content

 Sustainability Is a Shared Goal

 While the focus of sustainability efforts within the creative industries has largely been on the climate crisis and carbon neutrality targets, biodiversity loss and circular economy themes have also gained prominence in recent years.
-Every creative sector is currently engaged in work to improve the sustainability of its operations: sector-specific guides and carbon calculators are both widely used and in development.
+Work to make operations more sustainable is underway in all creative fields: sector-specific guides and carbon calculators are both widely used and in development.
 Tools tailored to domestic needs include Elma.live, a sustainability platform for live music and performing arts; Vihreä Taide, a site dedicated to sustainability in visual arts; and Goodstock, a circular economy marketplace for the performing arts.
 The Luoto project has served as an umbrella initiative, bringing together and coordinating sustainability projects across the creative industries.

-It remains crucial to continue strengthening sustainability competencies within organisations, collectives, and among individual practitioners in the creative fields.
+In creative fields, it remains important to strengthen the sustainability skills of organizations, various groups, and individuals alike.
 Ongoing sustainability efforts must become an embedded and permanent part of operational cultures so that the creative industries can effectively respond to multiple, overlapping crises and retain their role as leaders in sustainability transformation.
 In the future, public support for art and culture will increasingly be linked to the fulfilment of sustainability criteria.
 Actors who have already adopted sustainable practices will be in a stronger position when this shift occurs.

 Across the creative industries, a shared commitment to developing sustainability through collaboration – rather than competition – has become evident.
 Stakeholders in the sector openly share best practices, knowledge, and the results of their experiments, and networking has proven to be an effective way to advance common goals.
-The climate and biodiversity crises demand swift action: the creative industries have joined forces to meet the challenge and to offer solutions not only to their own sector’s sustainability issues but also to those facing society as a whole.
+The climate and biodiversity crises demand swift action: the creative industries have joined forces to respond to the challenge and offer solutions to sustainability issues in their own fields as well as to the sustainability transition of society as a whole.

 The creative industries face shared sustainability challenges, despite significant differences between sectors.
 Common major sources of emissions typically include energy consumption in buildings, audience travel, transportation of artworks and structures, as well as emissions from materials and production methods.